-Throughout the year, many notable artists are attracted to Stockholm and there are usually at least a few notable music festivals as well.
+Throughout the year, notable musical artists are attracted to Stockholm and there are a number of music festivals as well.

 If you're interested in seeing a great concert, check the calendar at the following venues: